-OBC15 Re-provision of Service - Catch-all risk around the decant risk which results in some or all services not being able to decant on time which results in a project delay.
-This could be driven by: - Inability to find suitable site locations for services provided at Overdale - The proposal to relocate certain services to Le Quennevais fails - Inability to relocate the playground at People's Park 2 3 6 Cost of a 1,3,6 month delay.
+· OBC15 Re-provision of Service - Catch-all risk around the decant risk which results in some or all services not being able to decant on time which results in a project delay.
+This could be driven by: - Inability to find suitable site locations for services provided at Overdale - The proposal to relocate certain services to Le Quennevais fails - Inability to relocate the playground at People's Park Appropriate locations and necessary approvals in place aiming to avoid any impact to the programme.
+2 3 Cost of a 1,3,6 month delay.
 OBC16 Highways - Risk of increased requirements for changes to wider highways network as design is develop, leading to additional cost and programme implications.
 Progress travel surveys and studies where possible to inform design.
-3 4 12 Cost of a 1,3,6 month delay.
+3 4 17 Cost of a 1,3,6 month delay.
 OBC17 To put in place an appropriate Procurement Strategy and regularly monitor to ensure outcomes are being delivered.
 2 3 6 Not costed - reputational risk OBC18 Appropriate and rigorous financial checks during procurement and as part of supplier management.
-1 5 5 Cost of a 1,3,6 month delay OBC19 DDP/GoJ Interfaces - Interface & scope gaps between DDP and GoJ.
+1 5 2 Cost of a 1,3,6 month delay OBC19 DDP/GoJ Interfaces - Interface & scope gaps between DDP and GoJ.
 Develop interface schedule, check that schedules of inclusions and exclusions generated by DDP are aligned with GoJ position, and conduct technical review.
-2 2 4 Possible items identified.
+2 2 1 Possible items identified.